Alekos-Cuba/battletanks/README.md

 ### Known issues

-I'm still trying to figure out how to make the player's side display the shots' effects just like the AI's side.
-If you manage to make it work, please let me know, or just fix it and send me a merge request.
-Help is always welcomed!
+- Need to refactor the css styles to make it work on mobiles

 Enjoy!